 I’m ashamed to call myself a family travel blogger but yes, I’ll admit it, I always thought the leaning tower of Pisa was the tallest and leaniest tower in Italy.
 Now I know I’m wrong, on both counts!
 The actual award should go to the two towers – GARISENDA AND ASINELLI in the beautiful city of Bologna.
-If you're in Bologna sightseeing with or without kids, this one is a must visit!
+If you’re in the city sightseeing with or without kids, A climb up the two towers in Bologna is a must visit!
+Check out this post on Bologna with kids for my other recommendations.

 Standing proud at over 97 metres with a 1.3 degree incline which makes it the TALLEST LEANING TOWER in Italy and we actually climbed it!
 It’s survived fire, cannonballs and earthquakes, what was I so nervous about?!